gimbalabs/csk-003/README.md

 ## Part 1: Introduction
 All CSK #003 videos are currently hosted on [YouTube](https://www.youtube.com/playlist?list=PLfiIgLMz-N6F_697XNFVSyax38_9XH8bV)

-1. What is a protocol?
-2. What are some examples of protocols?
-3. Layered Protocols: the Internet Protocol Stack
-4. What do we mean by abstraction?
-5. Many developers focus only on the Application Layer of the Internet
-6. Many developers only need to think about HTTP/HTTPS
-7. So let's compare HTTP to a blockchain
-8. Cardano relies on an suite of protocols to run: see belowed for a "layered dive"
-9. Today, we'll focus only on "front-end" web development
-10. List of tools

 ### Read More: Internet Protocols
 - [Layers in the Internet Protocol Stack](https://web.sonoma.edu/users/f/farahman/sonoma/courses/es465/lectures/layer_description.pdf)